pjpc-01/pjpc-app-html/DOCUMENTATION_INDEX.md

 ## 📚 **Documentation Overview**

 This index provides a comprehensive overview of all documentation for the PJPC School Management System.
-The documentation has been organized and consolidated to eliminate duplicates and provide clear, focused guides for different aspects of the system.
+The project is currently in the **React Query Migration Phase**, focusing on upgrading all data fetching to use React Query for better performance and reliability.

 ## 🎯 **Core Documentation**